Gene De Libero

 Architect of the Marketing Technology Transformation® Framework.

 I’ve been the guy buying the platform, convinced it would fix everything.
 The guy selling it, knowing it wouldn’t deliver.
 The integrator inheriting someone else’s architectural mess and creating a few of my own.
 The advisor called in after the money was spent and nothing changed.
-I’m the guy who gets called when your job’s on the line.
+I’m the guy brought in after the consulting deck didn’t deliver.

 Once you see that pattern, you can’t unsee it.
 The Marketing Technology Transformation® Framework came from that reckoning, not from theory.
-I’m not the advisor who tells you what you want to hear so everyone stays comfortable.
 I’ve lost money, lost accounts, and lost jobs by getting it wrong.
 That’s an expensive education.
 It’s why I don’t guess anymore, and why I won’t help you guess either.

 Earned, not theorized